CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 1. Select **TLS inspection (1)** under the **Settings** tab and enter the below details under the **Key vault** tab:

     - Parent policy: Choose **Enabled (2)**

     - Managed Identity: Select **(New) fw-cert-id-xxxxxxxxxx  (3)** from the drop-down list

     - Key Vault: Select **(New) fw-cert-kv-xxxxxxxxxx (4)** from the drop-down

     - Certificate: Select **(New) fw-cert-xxxxxxxxxx (5)** from the drop-down

     - Click on **Save (6)**

       ![](images1/tlsinspection.png)

-      >**Note:** This might take 5-6 minutes for updating the firewallpolicy.
-Wait for the firewallpolicy to get updated before proceeding to next steps.
+      >**Note:** This might take 5-6 minutes to update the firewall policy.
+Wait for the firewall policy to get updated before proceeding to the next steps.

 1. Now, select **Application Rules (1)** from the **Settings** tab under the Firewall Policy page and select **+ Add a rule collection (2)**.

      ![](images/firewall17.png "search gateway")

-1. Under the **Add a rule collection** page, enter the below details to enable the web application in Bastion VM:
+1. Under the **Add a rule collection** page, enter the details below to enable the web application in Bastion VM:

     - Name: **GeneralWeb (1)**
     - Rule Collection type: **Application (2)**